Simple Shea Butter Lotion Bar Formulation

 Comment down below & let me know are you going to customize this bar?
 If so, what changes did you make & how did it turn out?
 I’d love to hear about it

-Be sure to come back next week & learn how to make an emulsified oil facial cleanser that will have your skin feeling clean &
+Be sure to come back next week & learn how to make Lacto-Fermented Zucchini Relish, a powerhouse of probiotics!

 Until next time, may you find Peace wherever you are!